A plan may statutorily exclude employees who have not attained age 21 and/or completed a “year of service.”

 Employees excluded under any of the above categories may be treated as “excludable” for nondiscrimination testing purposes.

 Although certain categories of employees may be excluded from participating in the plan (within legal limits) (for example, temporary employees), those excluded employees must sometimes be counted for nondiscrimination testing purposes.
 Since they will not “benefit” under the plan, they could cause the plan to fail the coverage testing for the plan.
-See also the compliance task on coverage testing.
+See the compliance task on coverage testing.

 Here again, it is important to develop internal control procedures to confirm that all eligible employees are timely included in the plan (and to ensure that ineligible employees are not inadvertently included).